 In Early March of this year, I became the proud new owner of a 2022 Yamaha MT-09 SP.
-It was a motorcycle that I put a hold deposit on five months prior.
-The wait was long and at times agonizing but the bike is everything I had hoped it would be – and more.
+It was a motorcycle that I had put a holding deposit on five months prior.
+The wait was long and, at times agonizing, but the bike is everything I had hoped it would be – and more.
 To put it plainly, it was worth the wait.

-Within the next few days I received a message on Discord from John over at Road Reality.
-He shared a link from the National Highway Traffic Safety Administration in which it stated that the Yamaha Motor Corporation had announced a Safety Recall of the MT-09 Series due to Improperly Programmed ECU.
+Within the next few days, I received a message on Discord from John over at Road Reality.
+He shared a link from the National Highway Traffic Safety Administration which stated that the Yamaha Motor Corporation had announced a Safety Recall of the MT-09 Series due to an Improperly Programmed ECU.
 The report claimed that this issue could limit throttle response and result in engine stalling.
-Additionally, the engine warning light may not illuminate when the system error occurs.
+Additionally, the engine warning light may not illuminate when a system error occurs.

 This recall affects roughly 3,600 units from the 2021 and 2022 Model Years – including the Yamaha MT-09, MT-09 SP, and Tracer 9 GT.